 Things to do in Shanghai

 A cultural and financial center in China, Shanghai is a modern metropolis with a traditional touch.
-Blending that perfect marriage between western and the oriental, there is much to see and do in the city.
+Blending that perfect marriage between the West and the Orient, there is much to see and do in the city.
 From shopping along Nanjing Road, museum-hoping to getting a glimpse of the city’s skyline atop a skyscraper, and of course a visit to Shanghai Disneyland Park, Shanghai is a traveler’s delight.

 Regarded as Asia’s New York, Shanghai, is deemed as the financial and cultural center of China.